US reportedly mulls charges against WikiLeaks, Julian Assange

 Charges could include conspiracy, theft of government property, or violating the Espionage Act, according to the Post.

-The Justice Department under the Obama Administration declined to press charges for revealing the sensitive secrets, concluding that the organization was working in a capacity akin to journalism.
-But the case was never formally closed, and the Justice Department under the Trump Administration has signaled a willingness to take another look at the case.
+The Justice Department under former President Barack Obama declined to press charges for revealing the sensitive secrets, concluding that WikiLeaks was working in a capacity akin to journalism.
+But the case was never formally closed, and the Justice Department under President Donald Trump has signaled a willingness to take another look at the case.

 Prosecuting Assange could prove tricky, though.
-He has been living in asylum in the Ecuadorian embassy in London since 2012 after Swedish investigators issued a European arrest warrant for Assange that required British police to detain and extradite him.
-He is trying to avoid extradition to Sweden out of fear he would then be extradited to the US to face questioning related to the classified material published on WikiLeaks.
+He's been living in asylum in the Ecuadorian embassy in London since 2012 after Swedish investigators issued a European arrest warrant for Assange that required British police to detain and extradite him.
+He's trying to avoid extradition to Sweden out of fear he'd then be extradited to the US to face questioning related to the classified material published on WikiLeaks.

 Virtual reality 101: CNET tells you everything you need to know about what VR is and how it'll affect your life.